 Don’t miss the chance during a trip into the Wakayama Mountains to visit Japanese Buddhist center Koyasan (Kōya-san) and be brave enough to sleep on the ground on a rice mat, get up at 6 in the morning by the singing of Buddhist monks and taste the tofu and vegetable breakfast and dinner freshly self-made by the monks and monks in training at Kumagaiji Buddhist Temple Lodging Koyasan.
 The calm nature surroundings and the moments of peace are worth every exertion.
 Enjoy our review of our stay at the Kumagaiji Buddhist monastery in the UNESCO World Heritage Sites “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range”.

-How to check-in in a Buddhist Temple Lodge
+How to check in a Buddhist Temple Lodge

 A Japanese Room with a Garden view